Skip to content

 Počitelj climbs the hillside above the Neretva in pale stone - free to enter, and quiet once the coaches move on.
 Photo: Richard Mortel / Wikimedia Commons, CC BY 2.0

 From Počitelj it’s another 30-40 minutes to the Kravice Waterfalls (about 40 km from Mostar all in).
-Kravice is a broad horseshoe of falls on the Trebižat river, roughly 25 metres high and 120 metres across, tumbling over a curved travertine ledge into a wide green pool - and from June to September it doubles as the best swimming hole in the country.
-Entry is 20 KM (about €10), cash, and parking is charged on top; the water tops out around a bracing 20°C and there are no lifeguards, but under a Herzegovina sun it’s glorious.
-There’s a boat across the pool, a couple of restaurants trading on the setting, and steps down into the basin.
-Go early or late to dodge the midday coach crush - our Kravice guide covers the fee, the swim season and the timing in full.
+Kravice is a broad horseshoe of falls on the Trebižat, roughly 28 metres high and 120 metres across, tumbling over a curved travertine ledge into a wide green pool, and from June to September it doubles as the best swimming hole in the country.
+Entry is 20 KM (about €10), cash, year-round, with parking charged on top; the water tops out around a bracing 20°C and there are no lifeguards, but under a Herzegovina sun it’s glorious.
+Go early or late to dodge the midday coach crush - our Kravice guide covers the fee, the swim season and the timing.

 The wide horseshoe of Kravice Waterfalls pouring over a green travertine ledge into a turquoise pool